Virtual University Announces Fall 2024 Results - UrduPoint

 Virtual University Announces Fall 2024 Results

+The Virtual University of Pakistan has officially announced the results for the Fall 2024 semester.
+Students can now access their results through the university’s Learning Management System (LMS)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Mar, 2025) The Virtual University of Pakistan has officially announced the results for the Fall 2024 semester.
-The students can now access their results through the university’s Learning Management System (LMS).
+MULTAN, (UrduPoint / Pakistan Point News - 4th Mar, 2025) The Virtual University of Pakistan has officially announced the results for the Fall 2024 semester.
+Students can now access their results through the university’s Learning Management System (LMS).

 Prof. Dr. Arshad Saleem Bhatti, S.